-Biology - Wayne State University and Detroit Mercy Law School 3+3 Programs

-The Department of Biological Sciences participates in the Oakland University - Wayne State University Law School and the Oakland University - University of Detroit Mercy 3+3 Programs, which allow students the opportunity to earn an undergraduate degree (B.A.) and a law degree (J.D.) in a minimum of 6 years.
+Biology - Detroit Mercy Law School, Michigan State University Law School, and Wayne State University Law School 3+3 Programs The Department of Biological Sciences participates in the Oakland University - Detroit Mercy Law School 3+3 program, the Oakland University - Michigan State University 3+3 program, and the Oakland University - Wayne State University 3+3 program, which allow students the opportunity to earn an undergraduate degree (B.A.) and a law degree (J.D.) in a minimum of 6 years.
 Students with a biological sciences B.A. major may participate.

-Up to 30 credits from Wayne State University's Law School or University of Detroit Mercy's Law School will be counted toward the undergraduate degree for each of these majors.
-Students must complete the coursework as specified by the major, along with the university's General Education Requirements, and then can apply to the Wayne Law or UDM Law program.
-Once admitted and on the successful completion of the first year of law school, students can apply up to 30 credits from Wayne Law or UDM Law as elective credits toward the 124 required for the undergraduate degree.
-The 12 credit College of Arts and Sciences College Exploratory Requirement is waived for those who participate.
+Up to 30 credits from University of Detroit Mercy's Law School, Michigan State University's Law School, or Wayne State University's Law School will be counted toward the undergraduate degree for one of these majors.
+Students must complete the coursework as specified by the major, along with the university's General Education Requirements, and then can apply to the UDM Law, MSU Law, or WSU Law program.
+On the successful completion of the first year of law school, students can apply the 30 credits from UDM Law, MSU Law, or WSU Law as elective credits toward the 124 required for the undergraduate degree.
+The 12-credit College of Arts and Sciences exploratory requirement is waived for those who participate.

 Students interested in this opportunity should contact their academic adviser in the First Year Advising Center, the College of Arts and Sciences Advising Office, or the Department of Biological Sciences.